-Setting up this plant will link our produce with new value chains (cutting food losses, creating jobs and stemming poverty), and will enhance our capacity to work with many fellow poor farmers across a wider geographical area (providing them with seed, training and a market) in a self-sustaining way.
+Setting up this plant will create new market linkages for our produce (cutting food losses, creating jobs and stemming poverty), and will enhance our capacity to work with many fellow poor farmers across a wider geographical area (providing them with seed, training and a market) in a self-sustaining way.
 The plant will also help farmers earn incomes from various crops.

 Even more practically, crops like passion fruits, which mature only in months, and whose seedlings will be provided by the UCF to all interested farmers free of charge, along with a ready market at harvest, will be a guaranteed way of fast-tracking an exit from extreme poverty even for the poorest smallholder farmers.